 Where Is It Safe To Leave Your Car Keys?

-To be safe from having your key's signal hacked what you need is to place them in a metal box, and whilst you can obviously buy a key safe or a Faraday wallet (£4.99 on Amazon), which is designed to shield electronic keys from relay attacks.
+To be safe from having your key’s signal hacked what you need is to place them in a metal box, and while you can buy a secure key safe or a Faraday wallet (£4.99 on Amazon), which is designed to shield electronic keys from relay attacks.

 One place where they should be safe is next to the milk in the fridge.

-Police are also suggesting that you step back in time and use some sort of physical locking devices, such as crook locks and wheel clamps to deter thieves.
+Police are also suggesting that you step back in time and use some physical locking devices, such as crook locks and wheel clamps to deter thieves.

 - Sheild your car keys